kaltura/playkit-ios-broadpeak-smartlib/README.md

 # Broadpeak private Cocoapods sources
 source "https://#{@@broadpeak_platform_login}:#{@@broadpeak_platform_password}@delivery-platform.broadpeak.tv/ios/broadpeak/specs.git"
 ```

-Broadpeak SmartLib dependency hosted in the private repository that requires authorisation you have to specify Broadpeak platform credentials in the plugin-credentials.rb file.
+Broadpeak SmartLib dependency hosted in the private repository, that requires authorisation.
+You have to specify Broadpeak platform credentials in the plugin-credentials.rb file.
 In the Example folder of Kaltura plugin repository you can find file [Template_plugin-credentials.rb](https://github.com/chausov/playkit-ios-broadpeak-smartlib/blob/development/Example/Template_plugin-credentials.rb) Rename it to plugin-credentials.rb and add it to .gitignore if you don't like to share credentials in your repository.
 You can follow same implementation like in PlayKitBroadpeak Example.

 [Example of the podfile you can find by following this link](https://github.com/chausov/playkit-ios-broadpeak-smartlib/blob/development/Example/Podfile)